S3N4T0R-0X0/Energetic-Bear-APT/README.md

 3. XDP file: this XDP file contains a malicious XML Data Package (XDP) with a SWF exploit (CVE-2011-0611), It also includes functionality to download additional files via HTML-Smuggling by apache host.

-4. HTML Smuggling: I used this to make base64 for the DLL payload  and the Jar file before making a host and putting them on the Apache server.
+4. HTML Smuggling: the html-smuggling file is used after uploading it to the apache server to download other files, One of the files is DLL payload the other is a small JAR file.

 5. JAR file: this jar file used to copy and run the DLL by executing the cmd command.